bmyers4495/Bible-Studies/Articles/The Resurrection Amazing Conspiracy or Fact of History.md

 p.167).
 Simply put, historians are tasked with explaining events based on the evidence surrounding said events.

-It is important to understand the naturalistic presumption to which the skeptic must hold.
+It is important to understand the naturalistic presumption to which the biblical denier must hold.
 In discussing the naturalistic philosophy of interpreting history, Gregory Dawes wrote: "In drawing up his account of past events, modern historians do not even consider the possibility of divine action; the only causal factors they will look for are natural causes."
 So, when discussing the